ualbertalib/cwrc_preservation/README.md

 # CWRC Preservation
-Contains Ruby application, running behind a firewall to preserver content from the CWRC (cwrc.ca) repository.
-The primary objective is to manage the flow of content from the CWRC repository into a OpenStack Swift repository for preservation.
+The CWRC Preservation toolkit contains Ruby applications for preserve content from the CWRC (cwrc.ca) repository.
+The primary objective is to manage the flow of content from the CWRC repository into an OpenStack Swift repository for preservation.
 Also, the repository provides an application to audit the contents of the source and preserved objects.
+The preservation tool is meant to run behind a firewall thus pulling content from CWRC.

 The two main applications are:
 * [cwrc_preserver.rb](#cwrc_preserver.rb) - on-demand preservation
 * [cwrc_audit_report.rb](#cwrc_audit_report.rb) - audit report

 ## Workflow
 - cwrc_preserver.rb executes at a regular interval
-  - sends request to CWRC repository with authentication parameters to produce a manfest list of objects residing with the CWRC repository
+  - sends request to the CWRC repository with authentication parameters that produces a manfest list of objects residing with the CWRC repository as a response
   - for each CWRC repository object, inspect the preserved object
     - if the preservered copy does not exist or is outdated (comparing CWRC manifest timestamp to the timestamp on the preserved copy), request a new AIP (Bag) from the CWRC repository and deposit within the preservation environment
 - generate an audit report via cwrc_audit_report.rb